achristen/Meteobike/QGIS-Analysis/readme.md

 Note that the meteobikes already measured elevation (GPS Altitude) that should actually match the elevation data from the DEM - so there is currently no added value of doing this.
 Nevetheless, you can apply this procedure to any raster dataset (slope, catchment area, land cover data).
 There is a whole range of useful terrain analysis tools available in QGIS / SAGA for further analysis.

-## Combining your meteobike data with other geodata.
+## Combining your meteobike data with other geodata

 As a last exercise you may not only combine elevation information with temperatures, but also combine information on urban density, green cover with the meteobike temperature measurements.
 There are hundreds of different datasets available in cities.